Gregory Yong: Archbishop of Singapore

-On 3 February 1977, he was appointed to succeed Archbishop Michel Olçomendy as the first of the local clergy to lead the Church in Singapore.
+On 3 February 1977, Yong was appointed to succeed Archbishop Michel Olçomendy as the first of the local clergy to lead the Church in Singapore.
 On 2 April 1977, he was officially installed as the Roman Catholic Archbishop of Singapore.
-He was the second Archbishop of the Archdiocese of Singapore, which was formed in 1972 when the Archdiocese of Malacca-Singapore split and held the office until retiring on 14 October 2000 and was succeeded by Archbishop Nicholas Chia.
+He was the second Archbishop of the Archdiocese of Singapore.

+In August 1992, Yong served on the first Presidential Council for Religious Harmony as a representative of the Roman Catholics in Singapore.

+Yong retired on 14 October 2000 as he reached the mandatory retirement age for archbishop.
+Archbishop Nicholas Chia succeeded him as the Archbishop of the Archdiocese of Singapore.

+Personal life

-It was also poor health that prompted his retirement, as he had a heart attack and had to be admitted to Mount Elizabeth Hospital for a heart bypass surgery in June that year.
-Archbishop Yong's last public media appearance was in May 2004, when Yong was summoned as a prosecution witness in the trial of Catholic priest Joachim Kang, who was convicted and jailed for misappropriation of S$5.1 million in church funds.
+Yong's last public appearance was in May 2004, when he was summoned as a prosecution witness in the trial of Catholic priest Joachim Kang, who was convicted and jailed for misappropriation of S$5.1 million in church funds.
+During the court appearances, Yong appeared to be frail and needed help walking and occasional breaks during his testimonies.
 In spite of his poor health, he made light of his ailment when the prosecutor asked if he needed a break.
-'I'm okay and can carry on,' he replied, and then asked the judge if she was all right too, sparking laughter in the solemn courtroom.
+'I'm okay and can carry on,' he replied, and then asked the judge if she was all right too, sparking laughter in the courtroom.

+In 2004, Yong became critically ill and had a heart attack in June.
+He was then admitted to Mount Elizabeth Hospital for diabetes and pneumonia.

-He died on 28 June 2008 at St Joseph's Home, Singapore of a heart failure.
+Yong died on 28 June 2008 at St Joseph's Home, Singapore of a heart failure.